Labrador Retriever Temperament & Personality Guide

 Veterinary Care Schedule for Labrador Retrievers

 Preventive care reduces both emergency costs and disease severity over your pet's lifetime.
 Here is a general framework for your Labrador Retriever.
-Here is the recommended schedule:
+Use this as a starting point — your vet may adjust based on individual health.

 Life StageVisit FrequencyKey Screenings